JoshLuong/Trippo/USER-DOCS.md

 ![Export to PDF](trippo/public/user-docs/8.PNG)

 You can also click the "Export to PDF" button on the top left of your side calendar on the map view to download a PDF version of your itinerary to share with others offline.
+Clicking on the "Export to PDF" button will open a pop up that will allow you to input any custom background for the PDF, but you may also choose to use the default background.

 ### <a name="contact"> Contact Us </a>